sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **text**

 Set the value of any control, which UI accepts textual input.
-Example: input text CV, Integer CV, Date Picker.
+Examples: input text CV, Integer CV, Date Picker.
 This event is captured when the control loses focus.
-So it is possible for some controls like Date Picker to record 2 steps.
-One for empty value and the other for actual value.
-It is because the first empty data is captured when the mouse focus moves from control to the Data select popup.
+So it is possible for some controls like Date Picker to record two steps.
+One for an empty value and the other for the actual value.
+This is because the first empty data is captured when the mouse focus moves from the control to the Date select popup.
 Users can remove the first recorded case step or just keep them as-is.

 - Example